Careers Programme

 It’s important to note that there are caveats.
 Apprenticeships are designed to be flexible, so, for example, an employer may offer a level 6 or 7 apprenticeship, considered to be at the higher level, without giving you the option of getting an actual degree qualification, while others will.

-It’s essential that you check before applying—the qualifications on offer and the level at which you’ll train will be made explicit, so you’ll be able to decide if you’re happy to undertake an apprenticeship at the degree level without the prospect of being awarded one at the end of it.
-Many intermediate, advanced and higher apprenticeships will also give you the opportunity to obtain qualifications such as diplomas in relevant areas.
+You must check before applying — the qualifications on offer and the level at which you’ll train will be made explicit, so you’ll be able to decide if you’re happy to undertake an apprenticeship at the degree level without the prospect of being awarded one at the end of it.
+Many intermediate, advanced and higher apprenticeships will also allow you to obtain qualifications such as diplomas in relevant areas.

 There is no maximum age limit for an apprenticeship, but they are for those aged 16 or over, living in England and not in full-time education.

 As an apprentice, you’ll earn a wage.
-The current minimum wage rate for an apprentice is £4.15 per hour.
+The current minimum wage rate for an apprentice is £6.40 per hour.
 This rate applies if you’re under 19, or if you’re aged 19 or over and are in your first year.
 You must be paid the national minimum wage for your age if you’re an apprentice aged 19 or over and have completed your first year.
-The national minimum wage is currently set at £6.45 for 18- to-20-year-olds, £8.20 for 21- to 24-year-olds and £8.72 for those aged 25 and over.
+The national minimum wage is currently set at £8.60 for 18 to 20-year-olds, £11.44 for 21-year-olds and over.

 Apprenticeships are available to anyone living in England and over the age of 16.
 Entry requirements are dependent upon the level of study and the industry.
-GCSE English and Mathematics grade 4-9 are a requirement for all full time courses therefore if you don’t not have these qualifications you will be require to continue studying them alongside your chosen courses.
+GCSE English and Mathematics grade 4-9 are a requirement for all full-time courses therefore if you don’t have these qualifications you will be required to continue studying them alongside your chosen courses.

 • Register on the Gov.uk website.